nabalone/summer2019/README.md

 ### Center for Astrophysics | Harvard and Smithsonian

 _Formatting for publication in proccess_ <p>
-This software classifies supernovae by type (Ia, Ibc, II, IIn, or Superluminous) using archival images of the supernova's host galaxy. \n
+This software classifies supernovae by type (Ia, Ibc, II, IIn, or Superluminous) using archival images of the supernova's host galaxy.

+Publication draft: Publication_draft.pdf

 The main scripts are
 Host galaxy detection and property extraction: src/host_property_extractor.py
 Random forrest classifier: src/random_forrest_classifier.py